hyssostech/sketch-thru-plan-sdk-js/samples/commands/README.md

 **onCommand**

-The main difference between this class of events and the previoou sones (`oNSymbolEdited` and `onMapOperation`) is that these events are not restricted to just the client that issues the speech and sketch that results in the event.
+The main difference between this class of events and the previous ones (`onSymbolEdited` and `onMapOperation`) is that these events are not restricted to just the client that issues the speech and sketch that results in the event.
 All connected clients are notified.
 Care must therefore be taken to avoid multiple similar clients from executing system-wide operations that might clash with each other.

 ```javascript